 Here in New England, your worth while western trip prevented you from participation in the two New Haven radio programs we presented for the New England Regional Association.
-But, at the Department of Massachusetts Worcester Encampment, you were Department of Massachusetts Worcester Encampment, you were peparameter two powerful radio stations, WTAG and WORC in two fine, informative talks.
+But, at the Department of Massachusetts Worcester Encampment, you were Department of provential radio stations. peparameter two powerful radio stations, WTAG and WORC in two fine, informative talks.
 Then, on the eve of Dedication Day (November 18), you appeared at Boston's 5000 watt Station WMEX and gave patriotic inspiration to its listeners.